truemagic-coder/solana-agent-app/README.md

 * Solana Agent's parallel tool calling and automatic AI tool choice is superior than using any LLM completion API with tool usage from any provider
 * Solana Agent is an opinionated framework with one way to do things to keep things simple
 * Solana Agent is written in Python the most popular language on GitHub and in the AI field

-### Caveats
-* The Solana Swiss Army Knife features are in TypeScript in Next.js and exposed as private APIs to Solana Agent as 3rd parties seem to not have Python SDKs
-* The Solana Agent team will endeavour in the future to have all 3rd party SDKs ported to Python

 ## Local Dev